1gurveer1/image-processor/README.md

 # Image Processing API

 ## Overview
 This API allows users to upload a CSV file containing product names and image URLs.
-The system processes these images, compresses them to 50% quality using Jimp, stores them in a database, and provides a status-check endpoint.
+The system processes these images, compresses them to 50% using Jimp, stores them in a database, and provides a status-check endpoint.

 ## Features
 - CSV-based batch image processing